-The Executive Board discusses the QA strategy with the Senate, which confirms it after review in the committees and makes the decision.
-The Executive Board is responsible for final decisions on quality assurance.
+The Executive Board discusses the QA strategy with the Senate, which confirms it after review in the committees.
+The Executive Board is responsible for decisions on quality assurance.
+It discusses the QA strategy with the Senate, which reviews and discusses the reports from the committees and makes the final decision.
 Another important committee in the QA cycle is the university developmental committee (HEK).
 The Executive Board receives the information needed for VEE QA strategy and decision-making from board position quality management in close cooperation with strategic controlling, where all information concerning QA is centralised.
 Key performance indicators and other data come from board position strategic development incl. controlling and internal audit and from the administrative units (finances, human resources, student and academic affairs, real estates and technology, information technology) and the organisation units of the VEE (clinics and institutes).